-The MCS will feature grade-level tracks for Tri-Rail, Metrorail (upon completion of the Airport Link), Amtrak, intercity and future high-speed rail service.
-Until the station opens, Tri-Rail is operating with shuttles from the Hialeah station, and the current Amtrak station remains in service.
+The MCS will also feature grade-level tracks for Tri-Rail commuter service and Amtrak.
+Tri-Rail began serving the MCS in April 2015 and refers to the stop as "Miami Airport Station."
 A public esplanade will connect the rail areas to Greyhound, Miami-Dade Metrobus, intercity buses, shuttles currently serving the airport and taxis.
 An elevated pedestrian walkway will span the tracks from the esplanade to the MIA Mover.

 Though native peoples had occupied it for centuries, Europeans first arrived in the Miami area in 1566, when Pedro Menedez de Aviles claimed it for Spain, and a Spanish mission constructed a year later.
 In 1836, under American control, Fort Dallas was built and occupied during the fighting of the Second Seminole War.